 Let’s face it: People avoid learning the truth about how animals are raised and killed because they think the truth will be unpleasant and uncomfortable.
 And they’re right.
-But a new and innovative approach to getting people to face the facts is proving to be powerful and effective.
+But a new approach to getting people to face the facts is proving to be powerful and effective.

 During the debrief conversations, we ask people to pledge to start eating vegan meals for a specific number of days per week.
 At these events, 75% of viewers pledged to eat vegan meals at least 1 to 2 days per week.